Financial-Times/x-dash/packages/x-engine/README.md

 # x-engine

-A consolidation library to render `x-dash` JSX components with any compatible engine.
+A consolidation library to render `x-` components with any compatible runtime.

 ## Installation